ltham79/arSYNal/README.md

 ## Dependancies

-Use the install tools menu option to make surw all of the tools required to function properly are installed.
+Use the install tools menu option to make sure all of the tools required to function properly are installed.

 Follow the on-screen prompts to navigate through the various tool options, save results, and enjoy the fun zone activities.